canonical/github-runner-operator/docs/tutorial/quick-start.md

 ### Run a simple workflow on the self-hosted runner

-Once the self-hosted runner is available on GitHub, it can be used to run GitHub Actions jobs similiar to runners provided by GitHub.
+Once the self-hosted runner is available on GitHub, it can be used to run GitHub Actions jobs similar to runners provided by GitHub.
 The only difference being the label specified in the `runs-on` of a job.

 The self-hosted runner managed by the charm would have the following labels: `self-hosted`, `linux`, and the application name